b-cubed-eu/documentation/pages/cube-from-checklist.md

 In the next examples we will always:
 - Group by year
-- Randomize the point using the coordinateUncertaintyInMeters, default to 1000m, as shown in [GBIF cube SQL full query](https://techdocs.gbif.org/en/data-use/data-cubes#write-full-query)
+- Randomize the point using the `coordinateUncertaintyInMeters`, default to 1000m, as shown in [GBIF cube SQL full query](https://techdocs.gbif.org/en/data-use/data-cubes#write-full-query)
 - Apply a sampling bias expression at class level (`class` and `classKey` as partitions)
 - Do a cube for continent Europe
 - Apply a basic filter to exclude unverified occurrences and occurrences with coordinates issues